IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

     pytest --pyargs dpctl

-Building the DPCTLSyclInterface Library
+Building the libsyclinterface Library
 =======================================

-The libDPCTLSyclInterface is a shared library used by the Python* package.
+The libsyclinterface is a shared library used by the Python* package.
 To build the library, you need:

 *  ``DPC++`` toolchain